From fanboy to beating the favourite: Singapore's badminton sensation is just getting started

 "When my mother came to pick up my older brother Kean Hean from badminton practice, I would be the one going to tell him it was time to go home," said Kean Yew, who was eight at the time.
 "It would seem like they were having a lot of fun and the players would ask me when I would join them.

 "Once I started playing, I starting winning and was more focused.
-At the age of ten, that academy had a competition which I won.
+At the age of 10, that academy had a competition which I won.
 After a few months, there was a zonal competition which I also won.
-I played in the state competition and reached the semifinal– there was one every year, and that was my first official tournament."
+I played in the state competition and reached the semi-final– there was one every year, and that was my first official tournament."

 But at the age of 13, it was time for a move across the Causeway.
 Convinced by the parents of another Penang-born shuttler Terry Hee, Kean Yew's parents first tried to enroll his older brother in the Singapore Sports School.